Krampus runs and Saint Nicholas Day

 Jousting tournaments in the Tyrolean town of Reutte, Austria

-Knight festivals, inspired by the Middle Ages, are quite popular nowadays.
-One of the most famous festivals of this kind is the Time Travel Show (die Zeitreise) held annually in the charming town of Reutte in Tyrol, Austria.
-The festival features a settlement with artisans' houses, jousting sites, and stages for musicians and illusionists.
-The event takes place near the ruins of Ehrenberg Castle and offers visitors a chance to experience a piece of history while enjoying the performances of modern-day artists.
+Knight festivals, inspired by the Middle Ages, are very popular nowadays.
+One of the most famous festivals of this kind is the Time Travel Show (die Zeitreise), which is held annually in the charming town of Reutte in Tyrol, Austria.

 Jousting tournaments in the Tyrolean town Reutte, Austria